-One is the combining of curcumin with the piper nigrum extract piperine, marketed as Bioperine.
-In one study in humans “after a dose of 2 g curcumin alone, serum levels were either undetectable or very low.
+One method of boosting curcumin bioavailability is the combining of curcumin with the piper nigrum extract piperine (marketed as Bioperine), which enhances uptake in the intestine and inhibits degradation ("glucuronidation") in the liver.
+In one study in humans "after a dose of 2 g curcumin alone, serum levels were either undetectable or very low.
 Concomitant administration of piperine 20 mg produced much higher concentrations from 0.25 to 1 h post drug (P < 0.01 at 0.25 and 0.5 h; P < 0.001 at 1 h), the increase in bioavailability was 2000%.
-The study shows that in the dosages used, piperine enhances the serum concentration, extent of absorption and bioavailability of curcumin in both rats and humans with no adverse effects” [Shoba].
+The study shows that in the dosages used, piperine enhances the serum concentration, extent of absorption and bioavailability of curcumin in both rats and humans with no adverse effects" [Shoba].
 Several brands of curcumin supplements are commercially available in which the curcumin is mixed with piperine.

-Perhaps the most promising and exciting development has been the expanding research into encapsulation of curcumin in tiny nanoparticles as vehicles for uptake and intracellular transport.
-Studies have demonstrated that the unique size range and solubilizing properties of such nanoparticles increase bioavailability and enhance activity against a variety of bacterial and fungal pathogens [Wang].
+Among the promising and exciting developments has been the expanding research into encapsulation of curcumin in tiny nanoparticles as vehicles for uptake and intracellular transport.
+Studies have demonstrated that the unique size range and solubilizing properties of such nanoparticles increase bioavailability and enhance activity against a variety of bacterial and fungal pathogens.
+The curcuminoids are dissolved into a lipid during the process of encasement in phospholipid shells called solid lipid nanospheres, or SLNs.
 A recent HIV study used apotransferrin, a glycoprotein related to lactoferrin, to carry curcumin into HIV-infected cell lines via the cells' transferrin receptors.
 Researchers found that curcumin so delivered had magnified anti-inflammatory action and inhibited HIV at the integration (into cellular DNA) stage in a way that the same curcumin not encased in nanoparticles did not [Gandapu].
-Life Enhancement has marketed a nanocurcuminoids product in which curcuminoids are encased in solid lipid nanospheres, or SLNs.
-The curcuminoids are dissolved into a lipid during the process of encasement in a phospholipid shell [Wang].
+[Wang].

 Curcumin is a safe supplement for cats.
 Toxic limits have been set very high in animal studies,

 and although ulcerogenic dosages in a study of rats were set at 100 mg/kg [Prasad], one private pet owner, whose cat suffered from myelofibrosis, has reported via his website daily dosages as high as 1 to 1 1/2 gms of unenhanced curcumin and 500 mgs of both piperine-enhanced curcumin and Curcu-Gel without side effects.
 While there is no information to suggest what an FIV-specific dosage might be, one veterinary source has suggested c.70 mg twice daily for control of stomatitis [Rochette].
-Liposomal formulations necessarily contain less curcumin per unit volume to accommodate the lipid carrier, so more mg/kg are possible, although practical limitations relating to administering to a cat must be taken into account.
+Boosted formulations generally contain less curcumin per unit volume to accommodate the carrier, so more mg/kg are possible, although practical limitations relating to administering to a cat must be taken into account.
 Because it induces bile flow, curcumin should not be given to cats with impaired bile duct clearance.
+Long-term administration at high dosage could conceivably deplete iron.
 Reports are that curcumin/turmeric is mild enough in taste that some cats willingly eat food to which it has been added.
 It does stain, however, so administration to vomiting cats may cause problems for the owner.